florenciagbog/tmdb-movie-pipeline/README.md

 A unique constraint on (snapshot_date, page) ensures no duplicate data is inserted.
 The pipeline uses ON CONFLICT DO NOTHING to safely handle reruns.

+## Incremental & Idempotent Load
+The load process is incremental and idempotent.
+It processes all available snapshot dates and safely skips duplicates using ON CONFLICT.
+Missed days are automatically backfilled on the next run.